amoretti86/PSVO/README.md

 ## Installation

 The code is written in Python 3.6.
 Tensorflow, seaborn, numpy, scipy and matplotlib are expected.
-To check out, run <b>git@github.com:amoretti86/psvo.git</b>
+To check out, run 'git@github.com:amoretti86/psvo.git'

 ## Usage

-Running python runner_flags.py will find a two dimensional representation of the Fitzhugh-Nagumo dynamical system from one dimensional observations.
+Running 'python runner_flags.py' will find a two dimensional representation of the Fitzhugh-Nagumo dynamical system from one dimensional observations.
 The following figure provides the original dynamical system and trajectories along with the resulting inferred dynamics and trajectories from SVO.

 ## Demo